Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

         $ sudo systemctl start emperor.uwsgi.service
         $ sudo systemctl enable emperor.uwsgi.service

 #.
-Verify that the uWSGI Emperor is running, and that your app is running and
+Verify that the uWSGI Emperor is running, and that your application is running and
     available on localhost.
 Here are some commands that you can use to verify:

     .. code-block:: bash